tempus-app/Tempus-II-Wiki/seg4105/deliverable02/README.md

 * Each team member presented their pitch one by one
 * Discussed the workload of each features and how we would tackle the development and implementation of the features
 * Discussed the feasibility of each pitch
+* Came to a decisions based on a vote
+* Each team member stated their reasoning for their choice
+* Ilyas's pitch won by majority vote (3-1)

 Detailed Discussions:
 * Discussed various problems linked to each pitch: